 A. We accept Letters of Inquiry (LOI) throughout the year via our online application system.
 Organizations whose LOIs align most closely with funding objectives and the Foundation’s mission will be invited to submit a full proposal.
-We will then send you a request for proposal, which will specify any specific proposal content and the proposal due date.
+We will then send a request for proposal, which will outline any specific content or requirements and list proposal due date.
 Please do not submit a full proposal without an invitation to apply.
-Learn more about our online application process and deadlines.
+Learn more about our online application process.

 Q. How long does it take for a grant to be approved?

-A. The entire grantmaking process (from letter of inquiry submission, to request for a full proposal, to notification of funding decisions) can take up to six months, so please plan ahead.
+A. The entire grantmaking process (from LOI submission, to request for a full proposal, to notification of funding decision) can take up to six months, so please plan ahead.
 The Foundation's Board of Trustees meets four times per year to make funding decisions.
-View the current grant cycle deadlines at the bottom of the How to Apply page.

 Q. How do I start an application?

 If you have already registered, login using the email address and password you are registered with.
 Review the information provided on the Welcome Page, and make any necessary updates.
-Click the “Start a New Application” link at the bottom of the Welcome Page to begin an application.
+Click the “Apply” link at the bottom of the Welcome Page and "Create LOI" on the next page.